brockk/escalation/README.md

-Since `escalation` provides many flexible options for stopping, we have made it possible to suppress BOIN’s native stopping rule via `use_stopping_rule = TRUE`.
+Since `escalation` provides many flexible options for stopping, we have made it possible to suppress BOIN’s native stopping rule via `use_stopping_rule = FALSE`.
+In this instance, the user may want to add their own stopping rule, e.g. using `stop_when_too_toxic`.

-Similar to the method described above, extra parameters are passed to the `get.boundary` function in the `BOIN` package to customise the escalation procedure.
+Extra parameters are passed to the `get.boundary` function in the `BOIN` package to customise the escalation procedure.
 For instance, the boundaries that guide changes in dose are set to be 60% and 140% of the target toxicity rate, by default.
+To instead use 30% and 170%, we could
-To instead use 30% and 170%, we could run:
+run:

 ``` r
 get_boin(num_doses = 5, target = target,